 3. ANNUAL RE-RELEASE OF CAPACITY BY HUBER

 3.1 Huber Capacity Release.
-During the effectiveness of the Period of Delivery under the Purchase Agreement, Huber agrees that it will enter into an annual prearranged capacity release transaction with ENA as a prearranged shipper for the Permanently Release Capacity held by Huber under the Original El Paso Release as necessary for ENA to perform its obligations under the Purchase Agreement.
+During the effectiveness of the Period of Delivery under the Purchase Agreement, Huber agrees that it will enter into an annual prearranged capacity release transaction with ENA as a prearranged shipper for the the portion of the Permanently Release Capacity held by Huber under the Original El Paso Release, with a primary receipt point in the San Juan Basin [need better description] on El Paso’s interstate pipeline system as allocated for the Permanently Released Capacity in accordance with the FERC proceedings as specified under Article 4 of this Agreement, as necessary for ENA to perform its obligations under the Purchase Agreement.

-3.2 Term of Huber Release.
+3.2 Term of Huber Releases.
 Each annual prearranged capacity release transaction from Huber to ENA, as specified in Section 3.1 of this Agreement, shall be for a term of 1 year.
-The capacity release transactions specified in this Article 3 for the capacity held by Huber under the Original El Paso Release shall occur on an annual basis and beginning on November 1, 2001.
+The capacity release transactions specified in this Article 3 for the capacity held by Huber under the Original El Paso Release shall occur on an annual basis and be effective beginning on November 1, 2001 and each anniversary thereof.

 3.3 Last Term of Huber Release of Original El Paso Release.
-Huber shall release to ENA a combined final two (2) terms of the annual Huber capacity release of El Paso Capacity (November 2004 through May 2006) such that none of the terms of the Huber release in accordance with this Article 3 shall be less than one (1) year in duration.
+Notwithstanding anything to the contrary contained in this Agreement, Huber shall release to ENA a combined final two (2) terms of the annual Huber capacity release of El Paso Capacity (November 2004 through May 2006) such that none of the terms of the Huber release in accordance with this Article 3 shall be less than one (1) year in duration.

 3.4 Matching and Procedures.
-In the event that the rates for the capacity release under this Article 4 are bid up by a third party during the posting period, ENA, as prearranged shipper, shall match any such third party bid.
+In the event that the rates for the capacity release from Huber to ENA under this Article 4 are bid up by a third party during the posting period, ENA, as prearranged shipper, shall match any such third party bid.
 Huber and ENA shall follow the procedures set forth in the El Paso tariffs, including without limitation, all bid or notice deadlines, as they are required to be met to effectuate the prearranged capacity release transactions set forth in this Article 3.
 ENA and Huber shall commence the procedures and posting required to effectuate the capacity release described in this Article 3 no later than 10 days after Huber’s receipt of notice from ENA to proceed with the capacity release transactions.

 3.5 Termination of Transaction Agreement.
-Notwithstanding anything to the contrary in this Agreement, if the Transaction Agreement is terminated in accordance with its terms, the terms and conditions of this Article 3 shall have no further effect and ENA shall not be obligated to take release of the Permanently Released Capacity from Huber in accordance with this Article 3.
+Notwithstanding anything to the contrary in this Agreement, if the Transaction Agreement is terminated in accordance with its terms, the terms and conditions of this Article 3 shall have no further effect and ENA shall not be obligated to take release of the portions of the Permanently Released Capacity from Huber as specified under this Article 3.

 4. FERC CAPACITY PROCEEDINGS